analogdevicesinc/ai8x-training/README.md

 ##### `bias` (Optional, Test Only)

-`bias` is only used for test data.
+The `bias` configuration is only used for test data. *To use bias with trained networks, use the `bias` parameter in PyTorch’s `nn.Module.Conv2d()` function.
+The converter tool will then automatically add bias parameters as needed.*

 ##### `dataset` (Mandatory)